What Does the Light On My Dashboard Mean?June 22, 2022

 When this indicator light comes on, it means your oil is low or empty.
 You’ll want to get your oil changed as soon as possible.
 And as a reminder, you want to change your oil every 3,000 miles.
 Think of oil as the main ingredient that keeps your car running.
 If you ignore this warning light, you’ll have to get gas more frequently (which no one wants to pay for in 2022) and may have to replace your engine eventually, which is an expensive cost.
 Do yourself a favor and check your oil as soon as possible when the indicator line comes on.

 When this indicator light comes on, it means your handbrake is on.
 If it continuously comes on, it means that hydraulic pressure has been lost on one side of the brake system or that the fluid level in the master cylinder is low, which is dangerous.
 You’ll want to call and get a mechanic to look at your car if this keeps happening.

 Tire Pressure Warning Light

 This indicator light means that your tire pressure is low and needs more air.
-This often happens when seasons change, like from summer months to colder months in the fall.
+This warning often appears when seasons change, like from summer months to colder months in the fall.
 You can find gas stations with air pumps for you to inflate your tires for a small fee.

 Traction Control Off

 Traction control is always on unless you turned off.
-When it’s turned off, the indicator light may come on, however, this can differ from car to car.
-If you didn’t switch off the traction control, then you may have knocked your traction sensors out of place by going over a curb or hitting a pothole.
-Since traction control is a safety feature included in all U.S.-made cars since 2012, you want to take caution if the light comes on because it may mean your car lost traction briefly.
+When it’s turned off, the indicator light may come on.
+However, this can differ from car to car.
+If you didn’t switch off the traction control, you might have knocked your traction sensors out of place by going over a curb or hitting a pothole.
+Since traction control has been a safety feature in all U.S.-made cars since 2012, you want to take caution if the light comes on because it may mean your vehicle loses traction briefly.
 If the light comes on and stays on, you may call someone to realign the sensors.